peepsid/peepsid-apps/README.md

 ```
 {
-  "applink":"",      // This is the identifier you use when connecting to Scatter
+  "applink":"",      // This is the identifier you use when connecting to PeepsID
-                     // For ScatterJS it is what you pass into ScatterJS.scatter.connect(applink)
+                     // For PeepsIDJS it is what you pass into PeepsIDJS.scatter.connect(applink)
                      // It should be only alphanumerical with no special characters or spaces excluding _ - and .
   "name":"",         // This is the name of your application, it should be in Title Case
   "type":"",         // A small tag showing what type of application this is